 A number of scientific programs present themselves when considering the use of ASKAP as part of the Australian Long Baseline Array (LBA) and the global VLBI array.
-Better angular resolution at 1.4 GHz, better sensitivity, and better (u,v) coverage (see Fig 4) will aid standard VLBI observations of AGN, pulsars, and OH masers.
+Better angular resolution at 1.4 GHz, better sensitivity, and better (u,v) coverage (see Figure 4) will aid standard VLBI observations of AGN, pulsars, and OH masers.
 An innovative additional capability for ASKAP is multibeaming.
 If this can be harnessed for VLBI in the form of multiple phased array beams, a number of wide-field survey observations become feasible.

-In time, ASKAP should also become a part of the recently developed Australian e-VLBI network, currently called PAMHELA (see Fig 5).
+In time, ASKAP should also become a part of the recently developed Australian e-VLBI network, currently called PAMHELA (see Figure 5).
 An interesting possibility is to not use ASKAP as part of the LBA, but use it as a source of trigger information for radio transients, as part of ASKAP survey work.
 These triggers could be transmitted to PAMHELA, and the candidate sources targeted at high angular resolution in rapid follow-up observations.
 The combination of ASKAP and PAMHELA would be unique and powerful.
 PAMHELA would add great scientific value to the low resolution detection of transients by ASKAP.

 In the 1.4 GHz band, a number of VLBI science applications are possible, using ASKAP as an additional element in the LBA.
-Given the phased array field of view of approximately 5'', the following observations could be usefully made:
+Given the phased array field of view of approximately 5", the following observations could be usefully made:

-- Active galactic nuclei (AGN) only require a narrow field of view.
+• Active galactic nuclei (AGN) only require a narrow field of view.
 The addition of long, sensitive east-west baselines is critical for performing high dynamic range imaging of the often complex mas-scale jet radio sources.
-Further, use of ASKAP along with RadioAstron observations will be possible, examining AGN on the longest possible baselines to investigate brightness temperature limits in AGN. - Pulsar proper motion and parallax observations benefit from good sensitivity on long baselines in order to do the best possible astrometry (e.g.
+Further, use of ASKAP along with RadioAstron observations will be possible, examining AGN on the longest possible baselines to investigate brightness temperature limits in AGN.